netotz/netotz.github.io/content/posts/decomposing-of.md

 The time complexity of just looping through these pairs is $O(pm)$.
 And because the objective function supposedly has to be evaluated for every pair, the complexity increases to $O(p^2mn)$.

-I naively ran this implementation the first time (for the ANPCP) and, believe me, **it is slow**.
+I naively ran this implementation the first time (for the ANPCP) and, believe me, it is slow.

-A better and faster approach is to only calculate the difference in the objective function value at the same time as a move is being applied, since reevaluating it over and over is an expensive operation.
+A better and faster approach is to **only calculate the difference in the objective function value at the same time as a move is being applied**, since reevaluating it over and over is an expensive operation.
 In the case of the PMP the objective function is a summation, so the differences are easy to calculate as they are just subtractions of distances.
-This is what Whitaker did in [^2] and was later improved by Resende & Werneck in [^1] (using "partial" moves) by reasoning about each user contributing independently to the objective function value.
+This is what Whitaker did in [^2] and was later improved by Resende & Werneck in [^1] (using "partial" moves) by **reasoning about each user contributing independently to the objective function value**.
 They built a local search procedure with $O(mn)$ operations.

 I read those papers in order to adapt the fast swap procedure for the ANPCP, and I did.
 But what the heck is the ANPCP?